NetLogo/foundation-website-frontend/Documentation/create-pages.md

 ### Creating a New Query (`queries.ts`)

-Example query for a dynamic page:
+Example query for a subsections page:

 ```ts
 some_name: gql`